sheltermanager/asm3/doc/manual/gettingstarted.rst

    could create a location called "Dog Block A" with units "1, 2, 3, 4, 5" to
    have 5 numbered pens.
 When you use shelter view, you can have it group by the location or the location and unit and it will allow you to drag and drop animals between pens and locations to move them around.
+It will also highlight empty pens so you can see capacity at a glance.

 4. Go to :menuselection:`Settings --> Lookup Data --> Breeds` - Remove any
    unwanted breeds and species from the database that your shelter does not